European Week 2021

 At a glance

-The CIVICA European Week is both a stand-alone learning event and a central element of the CIVICA Engage Track, a newly launched bachelor experience open to eligible students at the four participating universities:
+The CIVICA European Week is both a stand-alone learning event and a central element of the CIVICA Engage Track.
+In 2021 it was a newly launched bachelor experience open to eligible students at the four participating universities:

 • Bocconi University, Italy